Contemporary Art Glass

 Before I married my husband, Frederick G. “Rick” Heath in 1997, we jointly purchased a Stephen Rolfe Powell blown glass vessel.
 We laugh in saying that we had to get married as we could not decide how to separate that art object.
 Soon afterward we started exploring and educating ourselves in the contemporary art glass world, and have amassed a sizable collection of contemporary art glass.

-Currently I serve on the board of the Art Alliance for Contemporary Glass, am a past board member of the Creative Glass Center of America and co-chaired the 2010 Glass Art Society Conference which was held in Louisville, KY.
-From a more general arts perspective, I currently serve on two boards that serve the arts community where I can bring my passion for art made from glass to a wider audience: South Arts and the Speed Museum Board of Governors.
+Most recently I was elected to the Penland School of Crafts Board starting November 2022.
+I was Past-President of the board of the Art Alliance for Contemporary Glass from 2018-2020.
+Before that, I served on the board of the North Carolina Glass Center.
+I am a past board member of the Creative Glass Center of America.
+In 2010 I co-chaired the Glass Art Society Conference which was held in Louisville, KY.
+From a more general arts perspective, I have past service on two boards, one serving the nine southern states and one serving the Louisville arts community: South Arts and the Speed Museum Board of Governors.

 In 2012 my husband and I succeeded in visiting our 7th continent, Antarctica.
 When we married in 1997, we promised each other that we would work hard and travel in between.
-Oftentimes our work is 7 days a week for several weeks and then we take a week to 10 days off to travel as we cross off those locations on our bucket list.
+Before COVID-19, we would oftentimes work 7 days a week for several weeks and then take a week to 10 days off to travel as we crossed off those locations on our bucket list.
 Venice is a treasured spot, and we have returned there often.
-Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out of the way places in search of remote artists in the hinterlands.
+Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out-of-the-way places in search of remote artists in the hinterlands.
+In 2016 we started taking grandchildren with us on some special trips.
+2020 stopped our travels.
+I did take a granddaughter to Paris in December 2021, and we have a trip planned to Portugal in October 2022.

 Many of our trips have been memorable, but the trip to Rwanda as one of the first tourist groups post-genocide was one of the most poignant.
 We visited Dian Fossey’s gravesite, saw the grave of her beloved Digit, outside of Kinigi, and then traveled back to Kigali to spend the evening dancing with the President Paul Kagame to the music of the Kigali Rotary Club President’s band.
 Complete with pigmy warrior dancers, we experienced both the joy of a newly reborn society and then later on the devastating sadness of the ravages of the genocide with a guide who had lost his wife and daughter to the slaughter.

 My creative landscape is, indeed, just that.
-From my first home of my own on Glenmary Avenue in Louisville, to my current residences in Spring Valley, Louisville and Asheville, North Carolina, I “paint” outside.
-Visual is so important to me, and the landscape provides an ever changing palette that lives and changes with each season.
+From my first home of my own on Glenmary Avenue in Louisville to my current residence in Asheville, North Carolina, I “paint” outside.
+Visual is so important to me, and the landscape provides an ever-changing palette that lives and changes with each season.
 Spring woodland wildflowers have always been a component, but so have meandering paths and constant blooms and splashes of color mixed with a variety of textures.
+Because I have sun at my home in Asheville, I have planted a pollinator garden to attract a great variety of bees, birds, and bats.